-As discussed for example in [11, 12], these two measures correspond to two different questions of interest.
+As discussed for example by Dietterich (1998), Schiavo and Hand (2000), and Hastie et al. (2009), these two measures correspond to two different questions of interest.
 The conditional expected performance corresponds to the question how well we expect that a prediction function learned from a given training set will generalize to future examples.
 The unconditional expected performance measures the quality of the learning algorithm itself, that is, how well on average will a prediction function learned by the algorithm of interest from a dataset of a given size generalize to new data.

 More often, machine learning related articles concentrate on the unconditional performance, as the goal usually is to measure the quality of learning algorithms, where the training data is treated as a random variable.
-However, as argued by [11], the conditional error estimate is more of interest in a setting where a researcher is using a certain dataset and wants to know how well a prediction function learned from that particular dataset will do on future examples.
+However, as argued by Dietterich (1998) and Schiavo and Hand (2000), the conditional performance estimate is more of interest in a setting where a researcher is using a certain dataset and wants to know how well a prediction function learned from that particular dataset will do on future examples.
 This is the setting we concentrate on in this paper.

-In practice we almost never can directly access the probability distribution D to calculate A, but are rather limited to using some estimate $\hat{A}$ instead.
-To measure the quality of an estimator, in terms of its ability to measure conditional expected AUC, we follow the setting of [11].
-We consider the deviation $B(Z) = \hat{A}(f_Z) - A(f_Z)$ , which measures the difference between the estimated and true conditional expected AUC of a prediction function.
+In practice we almost never can directly access the probability distribution D to calculate A, but are rather limited to using some estimate \hat{A} instead, such as one obtained from cross-validation.
+To measure the quality of an estimator, in terms of its ability to measure conditional expected AUC, we follow the setting of Braga-Neto and Dougherty (2004).
+We consider the deviation which measures the difference between the estimated and true conditional expected AUC of a prediction function.